Saw-Fish/ESP32-C6-MicroDev/README.md

 # ESP32-C6-MicroDev
 A minimal dev board based on the ESP32-C6-MINI-1-N4 designed to solve a niche problem that requires a connection via USB-A with non standard pinout.

+The full source for later versions will be posted once complete.
+V0.1 is not for production as there are minor bugs.

 ## Installation:

 Purchased boards will be flashed with a minimal program that provides basic information about the board via serial.
 Baud rate 115200.